tribbloid/spookystuff/IssueTracker.md

 install PhantomJS by maven plugin to use TravisCI .........................................not necessary

 when Expr returns an array, all actions should only use the first element of it .....................................done

+build a hive thrift server that can convert SPARKQL into query plan based on pre-defined prefix and RDF template